-The Cyclone Tailgate Tour was in the Cedar Valley May 24.
+Watch The Cyclone Tailgate Tour was in the Cedar Valley May 24.
 1650 The Fan broadcast it live for the third straight year.
-Click the sound cloud icon to listen to a podcast of some of the broadcast.

 The Iowa Broadcast News Association has recognized live game coverage of Waterloo Black Hawks hockey on 1650 “The Fan” as the top play-by-play programming originating from the state’s large market radio stations.